kenrector/sigma-cpv-kit/README.md

 ### boot from disc
 You can boot CP-V from the swap disc with the simh boot command, boot dpb0.
 Each time you reboot you will need to do the ON 107 keyin and dep 114a 0 commands.

-The :USERS file is that which was initialized above
+The :USERS file is that which was initialized above.

 You will need to set the number of on line user safter each boot

 ### Miscellanous
-You can find many helpful manuals at http://bitsavers.org/pdf/sds/sigma/cp-v/
+You can find many reference manuals at http://bitsavers.org/pdf/sds/sigma/cp-v/

-Shut down CP-V with the ZAP keyin at the opeeator console.
+Shut down CP-V with the ZAP keyin at the operator console.
 Don't quit out of simh while CP-V is up if you can help it.

 Save a backup of the cpvswap and cpvfiles files.
 You can restore them if something goes wrong.